FletcherWill/enigma-machine/README.md

 and the the enigma machine returns the resulting letter.
 Note that there are many variants of the enigma machine but this is the one we chose to model.

-## Model and Visualization
+## Models and Visualizations

+### `abstract-model.frg`

-We model the encryption of a single letter.
-In place of the actual alphabet we use Int.
-Our model will work for any number of Int bits but the running time will quickly become an issue.
-The basic structure in our model is the permutation which is an abstract struct.
-We additionally define structs for each of the three rotors, the plugboard, and the reflector.
-Each of these is a permutation with some extra properties.
-The rotors have no fixed points, the plug board is symmetric, and the reflector is both of these.
-Lastly, we have a struct for the encryption.
-The encryption is also a permutation that maps each letter to what it encrypts to.
-We require the encryption to respect the structure of the enigma machine.
-There is only one possible encryption for a given enigma machine so the encryption is completely defined by the enigma machine.
-We also include a visualization of the enigma machine.
-It shows how a letter moves through the sequence of permutations and what letter it comes out as on the other side.
+Our models represent the encryption of a single letter.
+We use `Int` to represent letters.
+Our model works for any size integer, but the running time quickly becomes an issue.
+The basic structure in our model is `Permutation`, which is an abstract sig that represents a bijective mapping of letters.
+We also have sigs for each of the three rotors, the plugboard, and the reflector.
+Each of these is a `Permutation` with some extra properties—the rotors have no fixed points, the plug board is symmetric, and the reflector is both.

+Lastly, we have an `Encryption` sig, which is also a `Permutation` that maps each letter to what it encrypts to at that point in time.
+We require the encryption to respect the structure of the Enigma machine.
+There is only one possible encryption for a given Enigma machine so the encryption is completely defined by the Enigma machine.
+We also included a visualization that shows how a letter moves through the sequence of permutations and what it is ultimately encoded as.

 ## Proving Properties